Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 }
 ```

 Each property is the channel name and the value is an array of posts.
 Pros you can be sure that channels are unique!
-Cons there isn't any room for channel meta data.
+Cons there isn't any room for channel metadata.

 Option 2: As above but you use an object for the value of each channel property.